kant/lung_cancer_2017/README.md

 ---

 ## Current status
 Version.0 is uploaded.
-There is eaxmple to train and test on very small dummy dataset (32 images).
+It is an example implementation to train and test on very small dummy dataset (32 images).
 I don't expect the results to be good.
-But it will show that the implementation is correct and hopefully bug-free.
+But it shows the implementation is correct and hopefully it is bug-free.
 Please see the folder "version.0".

 ---
-## references
+## [References]
 **[1] "U-Net: Convolutional Networks for Biomedical Image Segmentation" - Olaf Ronneberger, Philipp Fischer, Thomas Brox, MICCAI 2015**

 - [https://arxiv.org/abs/1505.04597](https://arxiv.org/abs/1505.04597)